usai-sylvain/Bridg-it/README.md

 Bridge-it aims to bring these annotations and comments back in the 3D model the PDF comes from

+# How-to-use
+The current version is a POC demonstration export & import of annotated pdfs.
+Until a proper UI is implemented, the magic happens in the `PDFIO.py` class : the `main()` method contains two method : `ExecuteExportPDF()` and `ExectureImportPDF()` that can be commented in and out at will.
+Run the script using Rhino's very own "ScriptEditor".
+Make sure to pip-install the `PyPDF2` package beforehand and check the list of known limitation at the end this page.

 # Tech stack
 * Rhino for 3D models
 * python for MVP